-Mayville State is slightly above average in reported "Alcohol Use in last 30 days" (60.0%) and "Alcohol Use in Past Year" (76.0%).
-Mayville State students report drinks-consumed-in-single-sitting higher than all other NDUS members and at double or triple the drinks-consumed-in-single-sitting of every other IHE.
-Education related to Binge Drinking, distinct from general 'just say no' messaging, is prudent.
+In the last NDSWAPS data, Mayville State reported the fourth highest rates of "Alcohol Use in last 30 days" (62.2%) and third highest rates of "Alcohol Use in Past Year" (77.6%).
+Mayville State students report drinksconsumed-in-single-sitting higher than all other NDUS members and at double or triple the drinks-consumed-in-single-sitting of every other IHE.